Undergraduate degree course in Theoretical Physics and Applied Mathematics BSc FG31:

 As a Birmingham student, you are joining the academic elite and have the privilege of learning from world-leading experts in the field of physics and astronomy.
 Throughout your studies, you'll be encouraged to become an independent and self-motivated learner, thriving on challenge and opportunities to think for yourself.

 Personal tutor: The School has a comprehensive welfare system based around academic and personal tutors, and led by the Senior Tutor, who will see students at any time.
 Our tutors support you throughout your studies to help you in three important areas: supporting your academic progress, developing transferable skills and dealing with any welfare issues.
 You can also raise any issues related to your studies at the Staff Student Committee or, for the fastest response, the weekly meeting of Student Representatives.
+During your first year it is important that you have a smooth transition into University.
+You will be able to talk to your tutors about this and discuss if there are particular areas where you need support.

 Contact hours: In your first year, the course is delivered as lectures, small group workshops, laboratories, computer-based activities, enquiry-based learning and tutorials.
 Much of your learning will be carried out in small groups, including laboratory work, examples classes, and tutorials.
 There's a strong emphasis on project work throughout your degree, especially in your final year.